Wodan58/joy0/README.md

 Changes
 -------

 Some system header files have been added.
+Functions declarations have been ANSIfied, allowing compilation with all warnings turned on.

 The return value of newnode needs to be captured in a variable.
 This introduces a sequence point, preventing unspecified behaviour.